jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 ---
 title: Generating Color Palette Documentation from CSS
-subhead: How to use Node.js modules to create color documentation for living style guides
+subhead: How to use Node.js to build better living style guides
 created: 06-12-2015
 tags:
   - css